-Management response: The District is aware of the financial filing requirement and will in the future work to ensure records are available in accordance with the CPA engagement.
+Management response: The District is aware of the financial filing requirement and is working towards getting delinquent filing caught up.

 14. Inquire of management and report whether the agency entered into any contracts that utilized state funds as defined in R.S.
 39:72.1 A. (2); and that were subject to the public bid law (R.S.
 38:2211, et seq.) while the agency was not in compliance with R.S.
 24:513 (the audit law).